 This program offers a wealth of benefits.
-Children learn to understand that their conditions are not a reflection of their intelligence and learn to recognize them as their specific style.
-They are taught how to deal with their conditions and learn ways to accommodate and overcome them.
-The clients self-esteem is enhanced and they are better able to achieve educational goals.
+Children learn to understand that their condition is not a reflection of their intelligence.
+They become more comfortable with their specific style of learning.
+They are taught how to cope with their condition and learn ways to accommodate and overcome them.
+The client’s self-esteem is enhanced and he/she is better able to achieve educational goals.

 When a child is scheduled for this clinic, there are several steps to this process.
 First, an intake is scheduled where a case history and a Connors rating scale is completed.
 This rating scale asks the parent to document what behaviors are seen and how often they are noted.
 This enables us to get a profile of the child and see what areas of concern are present.

-Next, an appointment is scheduled and the child comes in for clinic for a developmental test in the areas of speech/language, fine motor and academic/reading.
-This gives us a bird’s eye view if there are other problems present that could interfere with school success and behavior in the school setting.
+Next, an appointment is scheduled and the child comes to the Rehab Center for a developmental test in the areas of speech/language, fine motor, and academic/reading.
+This gives us a bird’s eye view of problems present that could interfere with school success and behavior in the school setting.

 The family then will have an hour appointment with our psychologist, Dr. James Snowden.
 A licensed psychologist since 1988, Dr. Snowden is the former director of the Wichita Falls MHMR and is currently with the Clinics of North Texas.
 He has been with this clinic since 1991.